girder/girder/docs/plugins.rst

 server when a file is added to a filesystem asset store local to the server.

-The server-side plugin requires the `pydicom <https://github.com/darcymason/pydicom>`_ Python package to parse dicom files and extract metadata from them.
-This package may be installed using **pip** as follows: ::
+The server-side plugin requires the `pydicom <https://github.com/darcymason/pydicom>`_ Python package to parse dicom files and extract metadata from them. pydicom may be installed using **pip** as follows: ::

-    pip install -e .[metadata_extractor]
+    pip install pydicom

 Once the packages are installed, the plugin may be enabled via the admin console on the server.